SecurityLogMiner/log-collection-documentation/docs/source/devDocs/SDA (1).md

 ### Security
 Focus on: Confidentiality, Integrity, Availability

-The server will generate the client's certificate and private key.
-This private key will have to be randomly generated using openssl-genpkey.
-The client's private key should not be stored on the server but the server will have read access to the user and uuid tables.
-If the user deletes their account, their information should be removed from all databases and tables.
-The server will use role-based access control to ensure users can only perform the actions that they are authorized for.
+The server will generate the client's public and private key.
+This private key will be generated through AWS.
+The client's private key should not be hardcoded, it is read in from the terraform script.
+If the user deletes their account, their information should be removed from all databases and tables The server will use role-based access control to ensure users can only perform the actions that they are authorized for.
 TLS will ensure encrypted data transmission.
-The team will create its own Certificate Authority to sign the client and server TLS certificates.

 ---